nerves-project-attic/nerves_network_interface/README.md

 of home and office environments.
 This includes:

  * Enumerating available interfaces
+ * Reporting when new interfaces appear and disappear (USB WiFi dongle insertion/removal)
- * Querying link-level interface status
+ * Querying link-level interface status and statistics
  * Reporting link-level interface status changes
- * Getting link level statistics
- * Getting and setting IP addresses, subnets, gateways, etc.
+ * Configuring IP addresses, subnets, gateways, etc.
  * Bringing interfaces up and down

 Currently only IPv4 is supported.
 If you use IPv6, I'd be interested in